Amagash/cloud_concepts/aws_certified_solution_architect_associate/9_ELB.md

 Each target group routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number you specify.
 ### Path-Based Routing
 You can do intelligent routing based on your paths.

+## Network load Balancer
+Operates at layer 4 of the OSI and can handle millions of requests per second.
+If no instance is healthy it'll send a request to all instances in the hope one responds.

+## Classic Load Balancer
+### Sticky session
+A Classic load balancer route each request independently to the resgistered EC2 instance with the smallest load.
+Sticky session allow you to bind a user's session to a specific EC2 instance.
+It is useful for storing information locally to that instance.

+## Deregistration delay
+It allows load balancer to keep existing connections open for a set period of time even if the instance is re-registered or unhealthy.
+This allow continuity but if you want your load balancer to immediately close connections you can disable deregistration.